clavisound/SlimLoRa/README.md

 # Semi non blocking

-From Version 0.10.0 SlimLoRa is now little non blocking in the expense that you have to nurse the downlinks.
-The implementation has room for improvements, I keep it VERY simple.
-Check the example with name `NON_BLOCKING` at the end.
-You can check the sensors before RX1 and before RX2 for ~1 second for Helium and for TTN for 5 seconds before RX and 1 second before RX2.
-To be safe, try to read the sensors in 700ms MAX.
-Whatever you do with your programm, don't mess with Timer0, don't use any low power mode.
+From Version 0.10.0, SlimLoRa is slightly non-blocking, at the expense of requiring you to manage downlinks manually.
+The implementation has room for improvements; I've kept it VERY simple.
+Check the example named `NON_BLOCKING` at the end.

+You can check sensors before RX1 and before RX2 for about 1 second with Helium, and for 5 seconds before RX1 and 1 second before RX2 with TTN.
+To be safe, try to read sensors within 700ms MAX or within 4700ms only before RX1 in TTN.
+Whatever you do with your program, don't mess with Timer0 and don't use any low-power mode.
+SlimLoRa needs the Timer0 intact.

-Join is still BLOCKED code.
+The join process still uses BLOCKING code.

-If you want to maximize the non-blocking time of SlimLoRa you can play with variable: `SLIMLORA_FREE_MICROS` - default `500ms`.
-After 500ms the variable lora.RFstatus is available to understand RX mode.
-You can also use variable `rxTimerTriggered` to return to SlimLoRa code.
+If you want to maximize the non-blocking time of SlimLoRa, you can adjust the variable `SLIMLORA_FREE_MICROS` (default: 500ms) and poll the variables rxTimerTriggered or lora.RFstatus.
+By default after 500ms, the variable lora.RFstatus moves state to indicate the next RX mode.

 # Working